Sprint cuts jobs, closes stores as part of broader plan

 “These reductions come as the result of greater efficiencies that we’ve achieved through simply pricing plans and improved customer service, as well as changing marketplace dynamics,” said Roni Singleton, a spokeswoman for Sprint.

-Sprint, which is 80 percent owned by Japan’s SoftBank Corp (9984.T), currently employs 40,000 workers and is revamping its networks after years of customer losses.
+Sprint, which is 80 percent owned by Japan’s SoftBank Corp , currently employs 40,000 workers and is revamping its networks after years of customer losses.